ScottKaye/SpaceShooter/README.md

 You may also need to add `$(SolutionDir)\include` to Visual Studio's include path list, if this is not configured globally already.

+## Controls
+- W A S D Movement
+- B to show hit**b**oxes
+- R to reset/restart game
+- Up arrow to increase number of cannons by 1 (only when energy is 100%, will consume all energy)
+- Down arrow to reduce number of cannons by 1 (restores all energy instantly)

 ## Credits
 Thank you to each of these resources: